 Step 3: Transfer to a container to store in the fridge for up to one week.

 Ways to serve this Cilantro Lime Dressing

 - Over my Strawberry Spinach Salad – it pairs really well with the feta cheese, or as a dressing to my Easy Green Salad.
 We also love it over my Asian Mandarin Chicken Salad, just omit the cumin.
 You can also toss it together with shredded cabbage and diced bell peppers for a slaw.
 It’s also great as a dressing for my Fully Loaded Taco Salad in place of the salsa dressing.

 - Drizzle it over my Carnitas, Barbacoa, or Chipotle Chicken Burrito Bowls.
 It’s also great with quesadillas.

 - Use it as a marinade for chicken, pork, or seafood.
 You’ll find instructions for marinating, along with oven and grill instructions with my Best Chicken Marinades.

-You can sub in basil in this dressing, however I recommend just making my Basil Vinaigrette instead of this recipe if you don’t like cilantro.
+You can substitute basil in this dressing, however, I recommend just making my Basil Vinaigrette instead of this recipe if you don’t like cilantro.

 Add 1/2 to 1 diced jalapeno to the blender, this is one of our favorite variations, so yummy!